dreidev/tasks/local-cart.md

 - The design should be responsive (as shown in the design link)
 - You should use ES6+ Javascript Features, all modern browsers support ES Modules and async/await
 - Create a repo for the project and publish it as a [Github page](https://pages.github.com/) or using [now.sh](https://now.sh/)
-- use this backend API `https://faker-api-yczfsfkfcd.now.sh/api/products` endpoint to load the products
+- Use this backend API `https://faker-api-yczfsfkfcd.now.sh/api/products` endpoint to load the products
     - You may save and load the data locally if it's more suitable
 - You must create a cart.js file that manages your cart state **which is futhur explained bellow**